Second Conte government: Beginning of term

-The government also obtained the support of the Associative Movement Italians Abroad (MAIE), and one of its senators, Ricardo Merlo, was appointed as undersecretary in the government.
+The government also obtained the support of the Associative Movement of Italians Abroad (MAIE), and one of its senators, Ricardo Merlo, was appointed as undersecretary in the government.
 The government received also the external support of the following minor parties: Popular Civic List (CP), the Italian Socialist Party (PSI), Italia in Comune (IiC), the South Tyrolean People's Party (SVP) and the Trentino Tyrolean Autonomist Party (PATT).